Pensions

 How auto-enrolment works

-Provided you meet the criteria, you don’t need to ask your employer if you can join their workplace pension scheme; they should just go ahead and enrol you.
+Provided you meet the criteria, you don’t need to ask your employer if you can join their workplace pension scheme - they should just go ahead and enrol you.
 If you decide you don’t want to be part of it, you can opt out.
 Once you’re in the scheme, you and your employer will both pay into your pension plan.
-There are minimum amounts for you and your employer to pay into the scheme.
-You can both put in more than the minimum, but we’ll talk about that more later.
+There are minimum amounts for you and your employer to pay into the scheme, and you can also choose to pay over the minimum amount too.

-Every three years, employers have a duty to re-enrol certain eligible workers.
+Every three years, employers have to re-enrol certain eligible workers.
 So if you opt out or pay in less than the minimum level, your employer should eventually enrol you again.
 If you still don’t want to pay into your workplace pension, you’ll have to opt out again.
+But remember, if you do opt out, you’ll be losing your employer’s contribution, which is an easy way to help boost your pension savings.

 What are the qualifying criteria for auto-enrolment?